Yellen wins unanimous Senate panel vote for Treasury despite Republican tax, debt concerns

 With Yellen still awaiting confirmation, the Biden administration on Wednesday named Andy Baukol, a longtime career international finance official, as acting Treasury secretary.
 A confirmation hearing for Deputy Treasury Secretary nominee Wally Adeyemo has not yet been scheduled.

-Reporting by David Lawder and Andrea Shalal; Editing by Heather Timmons and Alistair Bell
+Reporting by David Lawder and Andrea Shalal; Additional reporting by Alexandra Alper; Editing by Heather Timmons, Alistair Bell and Andrea Ricci

 Our Standards: The Thomson Reuters Trust Principles.